Anemia: symptoms, treatment, prevention

 Pernicious anemia

-The causes of occurrence can also be:
+The causes may also be:

 - stomach cancer;